armis-security/DataHack2019/README.md

 Why is this observation an anomaly?
 Does your model produce a confidence level for each result?
 Can we calculate the level of importance of this anomaly?
 * **Innovation**
 Use of an non-trivial algorithm.
 Creation of ingenious useful features.
 Any other creative ideas could also be credited with extra scores.

+# Solution Example
+<a name="SolutionExample"></a>

+There are many approaches to an anomaly detection in network security.
+One Possible solution is to look for anomalous devices in sub-populations.
+Specifically we can group the sessions in each network based on the session initiator device type.

+In our solution example code that we will upload later on, We will demonstrate this approach by using Elliptic Envelope model in order to find anomalies in the VOIPs traffic.

 # Submissions
 <a name="Submissions"></a>